cartesi/honeypot/README.md

 # Honeypot DApp

-This is a [Honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing))-like DApp whose pot is the balance kept by the actual DApp.
+The Honeypot DApp is a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing))-like DApp whose pot is the balance in _ETHER_ kept by the actual DApp.

-The Honeypot DApp can receive deposits in CTSI from any source, which are kept in the DApp balance for further withdrawal by a pre-defined account address (`WITHDRAWAL_ADDRESS`).
+The Honeypot DApp can receive deposits from any source, which are kept in the DApp balance for further withdrawal by a pre-defined account address (`WITHDRAWAL_ADDRESS`).

-No other account is allowed to withdraw the funds, any input coming from an address other than the `WITHDRAWAL_ADDRESS` is discarded.
+No other account is allowed to withdraw the funds.
+Any input coming from an address other than the `WITHDRAWAL_ADDRESS` is discarded.

-**The DApp generate Reports for all operations and a Voucher when a request for withdrawal is accepted.**
+The DApp generates Reports for all operations.
+A Voucher for the withdrawal of the pot is generated only when a request for withdrawal is accepted.

-The DApp is written in C++ and relies on the [Cartesi Rollups Low-level API](https://github.com/cartesi/rollups-examples/tree/main/echo-low-level#low-level-api) to interact with Cartesi Rollups.
+The back-end of the DApp is written in C++ and relies on the [Cartesi Rollups Low-level API](https://github.com/cartesi/rollups-examples/tree/main/echo-low-level#low-level-api) to communicate with Cartesi Rollups.

+This document covers how to build, deploy and run the back-end of the DApp.
+Additionaly, an external tool is suggested to act as a front-end to send requests to the DApp back-end.

 > For a simpler example of a low-level DApp, refer to the [Echo Low-level DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-low-level).